gspetro-NOAA/ufs-weather-model/doc/UsersGuide/source/HSDcontainer.rst

 Get Data
 ***********

-In order to run the UFS WM HSD cases, users will need model input data.
-These files are already present on Level 1 systems (see :wm-wiki:`Level 1 <Regression-Test-Policy-for-Weather-Model-Platforms-and-Compilers>` for details).
+In order to run the UFS WM HSD cases, users will need both fix files and model input data.
+These files are already present on :wm-wiki:`Level 1 <Regression-Test-Policy-for-Weather-Model-Platforms-and-Compilers>` systems.

 Users on any system may download and untar the data from the `UFS Hierarchical Testing Framework (HTF) Data Bucket <https://registry.opendata.aws/noaa-ufs-htf-pds/>`_ into their ``$HSD`` directory.